tum-pbs/pbdl-book/supervised.md

-On the other hand, this approach inherits the common challenges of replacing experiments with simulations: first, we need to ensure the chosen model has enough power to predict the bheavior of real-world phenomena that we're interested in.
+On the other hand, this approach inherits the common challenges of replacing experiments with simulations: first, we need to ensure the chosen model has enough power to predict the behavior of real-world phenomena that we're interested in.
 In addition, the numerical approximations have numerical errors which need to be kept small enough for a chosen application.
 As these topics are studied in depth for classical simulations, the existing knowledge can likewise be leveraged to